ding-lab/msisensor/README.md

     sudo yum install zlib-devel ncurses-devel ncurses

 ## Using Pre-built
-- For linux

-  - `binary/msisensor.linux`
-- For macos

-    you should `brew install gcc` and install openmp
-    - `binary/msisensor.macos`
+- For Linux and OSX binaries, look for `msisensor.linux` and/or `msisensor.macos` in attachments to each release

 ## Using bioconda
 ```